lespicker/tachyons-one-page-scroll/content/projects/2018-11-10-yukon/index.md

 For the photographer Yukon Territory is the perfect locale.
 Landscapes range from glaciated mountains and cascading streams, to forests and arctic tundra.
 Wildlife is everywhere.
 The weather changes constantly, serving up dynamic scenes at every turn.

 In my more than fifteen years of journeying alone through the Yukon, and bringing intimate groups of only three photographers with me, I am sharing some images with you in this gallery.
-If  you enjoy them, you might want to think of joining me on a Yukon Adventure.
+If  you enjoy them, you might want to think of joining me on a [Yukon Photo Adventure](https://lesterpickerphoto.com/types/tour/).